prathjan/AppdRemove/README.md

-This is the TFCB workspace that removes the AppDynamics user/role/license
+TTThis is the TFCB workspace that removes the AppDynamics user/role/license